As the Covid-19 pandemic lumbers on, an epidemic of mental health disorders is growing in its wake.

 Another such case involves psilocybin, which arrives as the active ingredient in “magic mushrooms.”
 Likewise, associated with counterculture movements and recreational use, early studies show that limited doses may also be effective at treating addiction, depression, anxiety and related mental health conditions.

 Naturally, such breakthroughs come as rays of light to those who suffer with treatment-resistant conditions.
 The enormous growth of clinics offering ketamine infusion therapy is testament to this fact.
-Should you or a loved one suffer from mental health struggles than do not respond to standard treatment protocols, consider booking a free to consultation aimed at determining whether this innovative treatment might be right for you.
+Should you or a loved one suffer from mental health struggles than do not respond to standard treatment protocols, contact us to determine whether this innovative treatment might be right for you.